TUIlmenauAMS/AdaptivePrePostFilters/README.md

 Reconstructed signal is written to reconstructed.wav

 ### FilterTest-Interact.ipynb
+### FilterApplication-Interact.ipynb

-An interactive jupyter notebook to test and demonstrate the pre- and post- filters.
+Interactive jupyter notebooks to test and demonstrate the pre- and post- filters.

 In case you run into problems running jupyter widgets try: